Call: 0131 3708028 | Email: annja@anlofin.com

 Historically, buying a car through your limited company was a NO NO, because of the additional benefit in kind tax that you will have to pay on the personal use element.

 But because of electric cars and the benefit of using them, HMRC has given us a bit of slack.
-With the government’s push to electric vehicles, there is an opportunity to buy zero emissions, fully electric and brand-new car and even if you use it for private purposes as well, the fringe benefit is small and manageable.
+With the government’s push for electric vehicles, there is an opportunity to buy zero emissions, fully electric and brand-new cars and even if you use it for private purposes as well, the fringe benefit is small and manageable.

 There is an expectation that a company car can be used for personal use and because of this, there will be both a tax and national insurance charge on the calculated benefit of using a company asset for personal use.